menacher/java-game-server/example-games/README.md

 Starting the Server
 ==================
-The main class is org.menacheri.GameServer in the src/main/java folder.
+The main class is io.nadron.GameServer in the src/main/java folder.
 The game clients are coded in the src/test/java folder.
-The main class for the zombie game is org.menacheri.zombie.ZombieClient.
+The main class for the zombie game is io.nadron.zombie.ZombieClient.
 Execution
 ---------
 Pointers on main classes, classpaths and command line flags.